 Overview of the Domain-Specific Language Tools User Interface

-When you first open a Domain-Specific Language Tools (DSL Tools) solution in Visual Studio, the user interface will resemble the following picture.
+When you first open a Domain-Specific Language Tools (DSL Tools) solution in Visual Studio, the user interface (UI) will resemble the following picture.

 The following table explains how the parts of the UI are used.

-The diagram displays the domain model.
+The diagram displays the shapes and relationships that represent the model.

 DSL Details window

 The DSL Tools diagram is divided into two parts by a swimlane.
 The left side of the diagram shows the elements and relationships in the model.
 The right side shows how the model is to be displayed, and includes the shapes that are used to display the elements and the properties of the model diagram.
 The following picture shows the elements of the DSL Tools diagram.

 The following table explains some of the elements of the diagram.

 Instantiate domain classes to create elements in a domain-specific language.
 You can add a domain class by dragging the domain class item from the Toolbox to the diagram.